-The Consultant shall provide Quarterly Report.
+The Consultant shall provide Quarterly Reports.
 The Reports shall describe the major tasks which have been undertaken in the performance of the studies, milestones towards the studies' completion, and percentage completion of the studies as at the end of the Quarter.
 Financial data shall include photocopies of invoices from the Consultant as well as financial reports detailing expenditures of all funds and the daily rates of the Consultant, their hours worked and other direct costs.
 The reports shall be issued in English and French by the 10th calendar day after the end of the Quarter under review.
 The number of copies to the reports to be submitted shall be as follows:

-- Three (3) hard copies and one (1) electronic copy in English to be delivered to LEC. - Three (3) hard copies and one (1) electronic copy in English to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Liberia - Three (3) hard copies and one (1) electronic copy in French to be delivered to ENERGIES. - Three (3) hard copies and one (1) electronic copy in French to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Cote d'Ivoire. - Five (5) hard copies and one (1) electronic copy in English, and Five (5) hard copies and one (1) electronic copy in French, to be delivered to the WAPP Secretariat.
+- Three (3) hard copies and one (1) electronic copy in English to be delivered to TCN. - Three (3) hard copies and one (1) electronic copy in English to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Nigeria - Three (3) hard copies and one (1) electronic copy in French to be delivered to CEB. - Three (3) hard copies and one (1) electronic copy in French to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Benin and Togo. - Three (3) hard copies and one (1) electronic copy in English to be delivered to GRIDCo. - Three (3) hard copies and one (1) electronic copy in English to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Ghana - Three (3) hard copies and one (1) electronic copy in French to be delivered to CI-ENERGIES. - Three (3) hard copies and one (1) electronic copy in French to be delivered to each of the Ministries in charge of Energy and Environmental Protection in Côte d'Ivoire - Five (5) hard copies and one (1) electronic copy in English, and Five (5) hard copies and one (1) electronic copy in French, to be delivered to the WAPP Secretariat.